 A person suffering from internal conflict exhibits the following behavioral patterns:

-- cannot make up their own minds at any particular moment.
+- Inability to make up their minds at any particular moment

-- value the opinion and ideal of others than their own
+- Value the opinion and ideals of others than their own

-- have no stable mindset about a situation and always.
+- Has no stable mindset about a situation and always.

-- do not feel challenged and are easily roped into guilt.
+- Does not feel challenged and are easily roped into guilt.

-Now that we know more about the causes and effects of inner conflict, here are the different types that can affect us:
+Now that we know more about the causes and effects of internal conflicts, here are the different types that can affect us: